-Are you taking advantage of the Internet and advertising your business through online strategies?
+Are you taking advantage of the digital channels and advertising your business through online strategies?
 If not, you should–and we’re about to tell you why.

-Let’s break down what digital marketing is, why it’s so important, and why the role of digital marketing plays such a pivotal part when it comes to business growth.
+And, why the role of digital marketing plays such a pivotal part when it comes to business growth.

 By the end of this article, you’ll recognize why digital marketing is so important to grow your business…

-What Is Digital Marketing?
+What is Digital Marketing?

 The world of digital marketing might seem confusing, so let us break it down for you.

-According to HubSpot, digital marketing refers to any marketing effort that involves the Internet or an electronic device.
+According to HubSpot, digital marketing refers to any marketing effort that involves the Internet, digital technologies, or an electronic device.

 Digital marketing has been rising in popularity over the last several years.
 And there’s a simple reason why: the world is online.

 Know where the role of digital marketing stands in your business — or you’ll be left behind.

 No longer do you have to lure customers to your brick-and-mortar store–instead, just go to them.

 Most people spend at least thirty minutes a day on Facebook (which comes out to almost two years over a lifetime).

-According to Every Channel Marketing, companies that implement a solid digital marketing strategy have a 2.8x higher revenue growth expectancy.
+According to Every Channel Marketing, companies that implement a solid digital marketing plan have a 2.8x higher revenue growth expectancy.